Roastero/freshroastsr700/README.rst

 Installation
 ============
-The latest release of this module can be installed by running:
+The latest release of this package can be installed by running:

 ::